zextras/tech-doc/source/carbonio/_management/backup.rst

    infrastructure and are therefore accessible from disaster recovery sites

-.. important:: When activating the Backup on External Storage, it is **not** possible to modify the Backup Path from the UI.
+.. warning:: When activating the Backup on External Storage, it is **not** possible to modify the Backup Path from the UI.
 Indeed, the corresponding input text area will only be shown, but **can not be edited**.
 Moreover, the following warning will be shown: